yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ```

 ## Tutorial 2: A real-world example with `fastqc` software
 In this example,  let's use some real-world example that involves working with samples from sequencing experiments.
-We specifically learn :
+We specifically learn:
 - Declaring (and overriding default) pipeline parameters
 - Moving results from analysis to a convenient folder
 - Basic Nextflow channels and operations (at a theoretical level)